Benefits of Reading

 Strong Reading Skills Are An Essential Life Skill

-If children do not master reading in elementary school, they will almost certainly encounter difficulties throughout their schooling.
+If children do not reading programs for kids in elementary school, they will almost certainly encounter difficulties throughout their schooling.
 And when they leave school, they enter the working world lacking the skills they need to find a job, develop financial independence, and take their places as citizens, parents and workers.

 In early life, a key benefit of strong reading skills is that your child will read.
 Skilled readers end up reading many millions more words than struggling readers, an incredible advantage in knowledge, vocabulary, high stakes tests and understanding of life, which carries through college and into life.

 Reading Is A Good Workout

 Just like muscles, the brain benefits from a good workout.
 And reading is more neurobiologically demanding than watching TV or listening to the radio.
 “A sentence is shorthand for a lot of information that must be inferred by the brain.”
 In general, your intelligence is called into action, as is greater concentration.

 “We are forced to construct, to produce narrative, to imagine,” says Maryanne Wolf, director of the Center for Reading and Language Research at Tufts University and author of Proust and the Squid: The Story and Science of the Reading Brain.
 “Typically, when you read, you have more time to think.
 Reading gives you a unique pause button for comprehension and insight.
 By and large, with oral language — when you watch a film or listen to a tape — you don’t press pause.”

 A literate mind is a more complex one.
 “There’s a richness that reading gives you,” Wolf says, “an opportunity to probe more than any other medium I know of.
 Reading is about not being content with the surface.”
 In Anne E. Cunningham’s paper What Reading Does for the Mind (pdf version), she found that reading, in general, makes you smarter, and it keeps you sharp as you age.